alexshtf/torchcurves/README.md

 ## Use cases

-There are examples in the `examples` directory showing how to build models using this library.
+There are examples in the `docs/examples` directory showing how to build models using this library.
 Here we show some simple code snippets to appreciate the library.

 ## Use case 1 - continuous embeddings